 In addition to concrete work experience, it is hoped that the program will also allow students to explore potential career paths and help them hone their college selections.
 For most, high school is a broad platform that doesn't always intersect with specific career choices.
 PC CAPS, with its emphasis on putting education to practical use in the business world, should help shrink that gap.

 The concept has been in development for more than two years, beginning with a school district trip to a successful CAPS program in Overland Park, Kan. in 2011.
 School district leaders, along with local business people, were excited about what they saw.
-Since then, the district and local volunteers have been busy obtaining funding and enlisting business partners and volunteer mentors.

 When enrollment for the program finally opened, organizers were swamped with applications.
 Original projections were to accommodate 60 students.
 This semester, PC CAPS welcomed 150 enthusiastic participants.